KhardanOne/CarND-Path-Planning-Project/doc/model.md

 It instantiates and uses SensorFusion and TrajectoryGenerator.

 ## Sensor Fusion
-Is is a high level sensor-fusion class.
+A high level sensor-fusion class.
 Notable methods:
 - `GetCarInFront()` returns the ID of the car in front of the ego car, taking into account the circular nature of the map.
 - `GetPredictedPos()` returns the predicted position of a car.
 Overloaded for ego and non-ego cars.
 - `IsLaneOpen()` returns true if no predicted car positions get close to the predicted ego car positions, false otherwise.